nmbook/pidgin-libbnet/README.md

 This plugin allows you to connect to Battle.net with Pidgin in order to chat.

-Battle.net is the Blizzard Entertainment gaming service that connects WarCraft?
-II, StarCraft?, Diablo II, WarCraft?
-III (and other) games on a single chatting, stats-saving, and matchmaking system.
+Battle.net is the Blizzard Entertainment gaming service that connects WarCraft II, StarCraft, Diablo II, WarCraft III (and other) games on a single chatting, stats-saving, and matchmaking system.

 This plugin provides chat features only and will not under any circumstance join games or alter the in-game experience for any of the above games.
 It requires that you own the game you are chatting as (by requiring a CD key for that game).

 This plugin requires that you specify an external 3rd-party "Logon Server" (otherwise known as BNLS for Battle.net Logon Server) that emulates the version checking process, and does not require any additional local files.
+The default BNLS, "bnls.net", should be trusted to do this.

 Setup
 =====